JetBrains/amper/docs/src/user-guide/dependencies.md

 A library catalog associates keys to library coordinates (including the version), and allows adding the same libraries as dependencies to multiple modules without having to repeat the coordinates or the versions of the libraries.

-Amper currently supports the following library catalogs:
+Kargo currently supports the following library catalogs:

 - one project catalog (user-defined)
 - several toolchain catalogs (a.k.a built-in catalogs, such as Kotlin or Compose Multiplatform)